Best Blondie Recipe to make the gooiest and chewiest blondies. Easy to make in one bowl, these bars are rich, indulgent and flavorful.

-- How to make light brown sugar: combine 1 cup of white granulated sugar with 1 teaspoon of black molasses and stir until fully combined.
-Store in an airtight container.
+- How to make light brown sugar: simply combine 1 cup of white granulated sugar with 1 teaspoon of black molasses and stir until fully combined.
+Then, store in an airtight container.

 How to freeze Blondie Bars:

-- Cool the blondies completely and do not glaze them.
+- Cool the bars completely and do not glaze them.

-- Fully wrap the bars in plastic food wrap, tightly.
+- Then, fully wrap the bars in plastic food wrap, tightly.
 After that wrap in aluminum foil or place in freezer bags.

 - Freeze for up to 3 months.
 Defrost before serving.

-- Unwrap blondies from the foil and place them on a plate covered with parchment paper.
+- Unwrap them from the foil and place them on a plate covered with parchment paper.